Time lapse photo the lunar eclipse of 2015, photo by Mike Taylor Photo, Maine

 Today's Musings, History & Folklore

-The January 20-21 total lunar eclipse – the last total lunar eclipse to grace Earth’s sky until May of 2021 – is being called a Blood Moon eclipse.
+This latest lunar eclipse is known as a "Super Flower Blood Moon" eclipse.
 The expression "Blood Moon" to refer to any lunar eclipse has only recently become popular, and was formerly only used to refer to a sequence of consecutive four total eclipses, a lunar tetrad.
-Apocalyptic writing during the last lunar tetrad in 2013 helped to popularize the term.
 The full moon nearly always appears coppery red during a total lunar eclipse because the dispersed light from all the Earth’s sunrises and sunsets falls on the face of the moon at mid-eclipse.
 Other names for the full moon in May are Corn Planting Moon, Milk Moon, Hawthorn Moon, and Dyad Moon! 🌸 🌔

 Dance of the Red Moon